Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Getty Images

 So you’ve decided to move on.
-You’ve signed on the dotted line at your new gig, and now all that’s standing in between you and your fab new job is submitting your resignation letter to your current one.
+You’ve signed on the dotted line at your new gig, and now all that’s standing between you and your fab new job is submitting your resignation letter to your current one.

-1. Your resignation and last day
+1. Document your resignation and last day

 For example: